tsackton/taelgarverse/docs/people/pcs/other-pcs/into-the-chasm/finnan-oakstride.md

 In DR 1724, when Finnan was 46, he found himself spending more and more time among the [Zimkovans](<../../../../gazetteer/greater-sembara/zimkova/zimkova.md>), beginning to systematically gather their stories and songs and legends.
 Soon after, he met [Justas Rhostrin](<justas-rhostrin.md>), a local priest of the [Kestavo](<../../../../gods-and-religions/religions/northern-folk-religions/kestavo.md>), and for the past five years he has largely traveled with Justas, gathering songs and stories and legends.

+In DR 1730, Finnan joined [Justas Rhostrin](<justas-rhostrin.md>) and the other [Chasm Explorers](<chasm-explorers.md>) in investigating the [Great Chasm](<../../../../gazetteer/greater-sembara/zimkova/great-chasm.md>).
+Drawn into [Zeyfa's Labyrinth](<../../../../gazetteer/extraplanar/shadowfolds/zefya-s-realm/zeyfa-s-labyrinth.md>) and [Melusa](<../../../../gazetteer/extraplanar/shadowfolds/zefya-s-realm/melusa.md>), he used his music, magic, and knowledge of old stories to calm and interpret for [Kalima](<../../../sembarans/kalima.md>), and later helped rally and evacuate roughly thirty Melusans into the true Great Chasm.